 How do you visit nine schools across four states for $425?
-If you are a member of the Illinois Association for College Admission Counseling (IACAC), you sign up for the Bus O’Fun Tour.
-After years of trying to sync my schedule with the tour dates, I finally made it happen.
+If you are a member of the Illinois Association for College Admission Counseling (IACAC), you need to sign up for the Bus O’Fun Tour.
+After years of trying to sync my schedule with the tour dates, I finally made it.
 Although I had visited EIU and SIUC before, this trip allowed me to dig deeper.
-I tailored my experience by gathering specific application data to bridge the gap between why my students apply and why they ultimately choose to attend (or not).
+Specifically, I tailored my experience by gathering specific application data to bridge the gap between why my students apply and why they ultimately choose to attend (or not).

 Nine Schools Four States